jeromegamez/typed-collection/README.md

     echo $e->getMessage().PHP_EOL;
 }
 /* Output:
-Output: A People collection only accepts objects of the following type(s): Person.
+Output: A People collection only accepts items of the following type(s): Person.
 */
 ```